mknyszek/rust-libquantum/README.md

 * Any new code must be well-documented, whether or not it appears in the public interface.
 * If you want to change an existing public interface, give me a good reason.
+* Please add tests for any new functionality you create.